 "Confidence was a key requirement for economic turnaround, and the peaceful passage of the vote should do a lot to underscore that," said Razia Khan, Africa economist at Standard Chartered Bank.

 Kenya, which borders Somalia, Ethiopia, Sudan, Uganda and Tanzania, is the fourth largest economy in sub-Saharan Africa after South Africa, Nigeria and Angola.

 After years of marred elections, the charter is seen as an important step in avoiding a repeat of the post-election tribal bloodshed in early 2008 that pushed the country of about 40 million people to the brink of anarchy.

-Ruto's ambition to run for president in the 2012 election was bolstered by a big win in the Rift Valley for the "No" camp, despite defeat overall.
+Ruto's ambition to run for president in 2012 was bolstered by a big win in the Rift Valley for the "No" camp, despite defeat overall.

 Ruto, a cabinet minister based in Kenya's largest province, had championed the cause of voters who were angry about clauses related to land ownership and he said these contentious issues must now be addressed by the government.